bitnami/charts/bitnami/opensearch/README.md

 ### Default kernel settings

 Currently, Opensearch requires some changes in the kernel of the host machine to work as expected.
-If those values are not set in the underlying operating system, the ES containers fail to boot with ERROR messages.
+If those values are not set in the underlying operating system, the OS containers fail to boot with ERROR messages.
 More information about these requirements can be found in the links below:

 - [File Descriptor requirements](https://www.open.co/guide/en/opensearch/reference/current/file-descriptors.html)
 - [Virtual memory requirements](https://www.open.co/guide/en/opensearch/reference/current/vm-max-map-count.html)